 Performance improvement plans

 A formal performance improvement plan (PIP) is a framework that can be used to keep track of how your employee is improving and moving towards their goals.
-It’s essentially a contract that asks for a commitment from both the employee and manager, but to get the employee’s buy-in, Katie emphasises that it needs to be a collaborative process between employee and supervisor.
+It’s essentially a contract that asks for a commitment from both the employee and manager, but to get the employee’s buy-in, Katie emphasizes that it needs to be a collaborative process between employee and supervisor.

 “It’s all about co-creation — asking the employee what it is that they need.
 Has there been a mis-step from a training perspective?
 Do they need a mentor?